kedar-bhade/Myntra-clone/README.md

 ## Frontend (React)

 The frontend lives in the `frontend` folder and is a small Create React App project.
 It fetches data from the backend and allows adding items to a cart.
+You can filter products by category, search by name and perform a minimal checkout which creates an order.

 Install dependencies and start the dev server with: